Time-keeping Brain Neurons Discovered:

 The relationship to unlearning is this: You can't simply rely on what you see to be the sole determinent of truth.
 In many cases only objective measurement will do.

 For example, as I explained in this video, people often "see" patterns when none exist.
-Alternatively, we tend to view people based more on their surroundings and Gateway2environment than on who they truly are.
+Alternatively, we tend to view people based more on their surroundings and environment than on who they truly are.

-If you want to unlearn, my recommendation is to recall the old phrase: "Trust but verify."
+If you want to unlearn, my recommendation is to recall the old phrase: "Trust but verify.""We are so good at seeing patterns that often we see them where none exist."
+Anonymous

 Sunday, August 2, 2009